 - MMPS seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements. - Our school, like all others, is required to identify a Prevent Single Point of Contact (SPOC) who will be the lead within the organisation for safeguarding in relation to protecting individuals from radicalisation and involvement in terrorism: this is the Senior Designated Safeguarding Lead.
-The SPOC for MMPS is Mrs Ghafori. - When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC who is also the Senior Designated Safeguarding Lead.
+The SPOC for MMPS is D. Ghafori. - When any member of staff has concerns that a pupil may be at risk of radicalisation or involvement in terrorism, they should speak with the SPOC who is also the Senior Designated Safeguarding Lead. - Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
+This could include Channel, or the local authority children's social care team.